joanskenderi/joanskenderi/README.md

 ## Hi there 👋, my name is Joan and I am a software developer from Albania 🇦🇱

 ### :technologist: About Me :
 Software developer with industry experience building web and mobile applications.
+I have professional experience working with ReactJS and React Native.
+Always interested in learning new technologies and stacks, mainly JavaScript.

 ### :hammer_and_wrench: Technologies used in my repositories: